TmmmmmR/Write-ups/Web/README.md

 Attack Detected !
 ```

 First, we need to determine what pattern is used by the target in order to bypass it later.
-For example, we can try to inject all possible ascii code and compre response :
+For example, we can try to inject all possible ASCII code :

 ```
 tmr@desktop:~$ python pattern_detector.py